Akkarai Pachai: Cast

+Production

+The song "Oorkolam Pogindra" was shot in Salem for which 100 parrots bought from Chennai were used in the song.
+Some scenes were shot at Yercaud.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.
 The song "Ikkaraikku Akkarai Pachai" attained popularity.

 Release and reception

 Akkarai Pachai was released on 19 September 1974.
 Kalki felt that, by not focusing on character development, the screenplay ruined itself, but praised the performances of the lead cast, and Prakasam's dialogues.